adel-mamin/amast/libs/async/README.rst

 - **AM_ASYNC_YIELD()**

-  Yields control back to the caller without completing the function This enables the async function to be resumed later from this point.
+  Yields control back to the caller without completing the function/block This enables the async function/block to be resumed later from this point.

 Functions
 ---------

 - **void am_async_ctor(struct am_async *me)**

-  Initializes an `struct am_async`` structure by setting its ``state`` field to ``AM_ASYNC_STATE_INIT``.
+  Initializes an ``struct am_async`` structure by setting its ``state`` field to ``AM_ASYNC_STATE_INIT``.
 This prepares the structure to be used in an async function.